Myanmar president orders shakeup for peace talks

 The Karen National Union (KNU), which waged one of the world’s longest-running insurgencies until recently, this month became the first group to begin talks towards a political agreement.
 The substance of those talks is expected to be granting some autonomy if they agree to form political parties.

-Analysts and diplomats say Aung Min’s group has won the trust of skeptical rebel leaders and enjoyed far more success than the team led by Aung Thaung, considered a hardliner.
+Analysts and diplomats say Aung Min’s group has managed to win the trust of skeptical rebel leaders and enjoyed far more success than the team led by Aung Thaung, who is considered a hardliner from the authoritarian military regime that ruled Myanmar until last year.

-One of the sources said Aung Thaung was among those due to be replaced.
-His team has been in talks with the KIA and its political wing, the Kachin Independence Organisation, but the dialogue towards a ceasefire has been fruitless.
+Aung Thaung’s team has been in talks with the Kachin Independence Army and its political wing, the Kachin Independence Organisation, but the dialogue towards a ceasefire in the murky conflict has been fruitless.

-A mine placed on a rail track exploded in Kachin State on Sunday, wounding two people, including a Buddhist monk, and derailed eight coaches, a local rail official told Reuters.

-State media also reported three local government officials were killed and three missing following a KIA attack on an administrative office in Kachin’s Sadon area on Saturday.
+State media said three local government officials were killed and three were missing following a KIA attack on an administrative office in Sadon, Kachin State, on Saturday.
 Rebels also destroyed vehicles and a bridge, newspapers said.

-World powers has called for restraint on both sides, while rights groups say the military, which Thein Sein has instructed not to attack the KIA, has committed a litany of rights abuses, including rape, forced labor and extrajudicial killings.
+The international community has repeatedly called for restraint on both sides, while rights groups say the military, which Thein Sein has instructed not to attack the KIA, has committed a litany of rights abuses, including rape, forced labor and extrajudicial killings.